Exact solvability and asymptotic aspects of generalized XX0 spin chains: Introduction

-In this work, we generalize the XX0 model into the most general extended XX0 model with Hamiltonian containing all possible short/long range interactions in the XX0 form, see Eq. \ref{General H}.
+In this work, we generalize the XX0 model into the most general extended XX0 model with Hamiltonian containing all possible short / long range interactions in the XX0 form, see Eq. \ref{General H}.
 This can be considered as the simplest long-range interacting spin chain.
 Long-range interacting spin chains are interesting generalizations of the known short-range models and they are studied to some extent, for example see \unscite{Bernard}, \unscite{Lipkin1}, \unscite{Lipkin2}, \unscite{Lipkin3}.
 The XX0 model as the simplest model of spin chains provides probably the simplest framework for studying the generalization of spin chains to long-range interacting models.
 Thus, generalizing the obtained phase structure of XX0 model to the generalized long-range model would be of great interest.
-Among the important motivations for this study, we can mention the test of robustness of the phase structure of the XX0 model under the generalization.
+Among the important motivations for this study, we can mention the test of the robustness of the phase structure of the XX0 model under the generalization.
 Among other motivations, one can look for exact solvability and integrable probability, meaning that there exist closed exact formulas for the partition functions and correlation functions for the generalized model.
-In this way, we start from an explicit example, we consider a specific long-range model called Selberg spin chain model that turns out to be exactly solvable.
-Using these results we elaborate on exact solvability of the generalized XX0 model and we obtain expansion formulas for the partition functions and correlation functions of the generalized model as well as its examples.
+In this way, we start from an explicit example, we consider a specific long-range model called the Selberg spin chain model that turns out to be exactly solvable.
+Using these results we elaborate on the exact solvability of the generalized XX0 model and we obtain expansion formulas for the partition functions and correlation functions of the generalized model as well as its examples.
+In order to study the generalized XX0 model, we extend the methods from random matrix theory and integrable probability \unscite{Bogoliubov}, \unscite{Baik}, which are introduced and adopted to the infinite XX0 model in our previous study \unscite{Sa-Za}.
+We will collect the necessary background and results from these studies in a separate section at the end of the introduction.